aaronbloomfield/ccc/hws/btcparser/index.md

 >>>
 ```

 Now that the hash is in little-Endian format, the hex of the hash exactly matches what is listed in the [genesis block](https://en.bitcoin.it/wiki/Genesis_block).
+This is also displayed in the block:

 And then we can get all fancy and do all that in one line: